 A three-hour Dubrovnik Game of Thrones walking tour takes fans through the city’s picturesque UNESCO World Heritage old town, up onto the ancient walls, and through Fort Lovrijenac.

 If you’re a fan, it’s like experiencing the best kind of déjà vu.
 If you’re not a fan, go anyway….there’s also plenty of “real” history and stunning views….and the behind-the-scenes filming tales are so intriguing, you’ll likely be a fan by the end.

-Tonka, our guide, was not only very knowledgeable about Dubrovnik and Game of Thrones, but she also had a large photo book with depicting actual scenes from the show which she presented at each of the filming locations.
+Tonka, our guide, was not only very knowledgeable about Dubrovnik and Game of Thrones, but she also had a large photo book depicting actual scenes from the show which she presented at each of the filming locations.
 Each time, it jogged our memories and was accompanied by oohs and aahs.
 And then laughter.
 So much fun!

-Here are just a few highlights of the dozens of filming sites on the Dubrovnik Game of Thrones tour.
+Below are just a few highlights of the dozens of filming sites on the Dubrovnik Game of Thrones tour.

 Fort Lovrijenac is well-recognized as the Red Keep in King’s Landing.
 Some of the scenes filmed at the fort including the tournament in honor of King Joffrey’s name day and Cersei’s “power is power” threat to Lord Baelish.